A sprawling storm will impact much of the East this weekend with multiple hazards | KRDO

 This wide-reaching storm could disrupt travel both on the ground and in the air across more than a dozen states and knock out power with its strong wind, especially in the Northeast.

-The weekend storm will begin to take shape on Friday as an area of low pressure develops in the southern Plains.
-Energy left over from a deadly atmospheric river in the Northwest earlier this week will arrive in the central US and boost the strength of the developing storm.
+The weekend storm began to take shape on Friday when an area of low pressure developed in the southern Plains.
+Energy left over from a deadly atmospheric river in the Northwest earlier this week will arrive in the central US and boost the strength of this storm.

-Any impactful weather from the storm will hold off until late Friday when it gets better organized and tracks out of the southern Plains and into the Midwest.
+Impactful weather held off until late Friday when the storm got better organized and tracked out of the southern Plains and into the Midwest.

-From there, the storm’s impact will grow substantially, with heavy rain, thunderstorms and gusty winds reaching the entire East throughout the weekend.
+Heavy rain, thunderstorms and gusty winds will reach the entire East throughout the weekend.

 Saturday: Severe storms fire up